EUROPEAN PAGAN ACADEMIC AND EDUCATION NETWORK (EUROPAEN)

 Individual members of PAN may also be active in other relevant organisations, like the PF, and we maintain friendly relations with a wide ranging body of educational groups worldwide.
 The enormous range of pagan organisations worldwide shows that this is an important area for research and study - PAN however is the only group which takes an eclectic overview of the whole field of pagan studies from an academic point of view.

-PAN is a project of the International Institute of Peace Studies and Global Philosophy – You can find out all about us on our website: www.educationaid.net or you can email our International Co-ordinator Sheena at sheena.mcdonagh@ntlworld.com alternatively you can write to Thomas Daffern, IIPSGP, Castle of the Muses, Craigard, Carrick Castle, Cairndow, Argyll and Bute, Scotland PA24 6AH.
-Telephone: 01301 703053 - Mobile: 07500 238523.
-Email: iipsgp@educationaid.net
+PAN is a project of the International Institute of Peace Studies and Global Philosophy – You can find out all about us on our website: www.educationaid.net alternatively you can write to:

 (Thomas Daffern B.A.
 (Hons.)
 D.Sc.
-(Hon) PGCE has taught peace studies, history and philosophy for many years, is head of Philosophy and Religious Studies at a busy secondary school, has worked for the Universities of London and Oxford, ran 30 seminars on peace and ethics in Parliament, has travelled and taught in some 30 countries worldwide, directs the International Institute of Peace Studies and Global Philosophy from a base in Wales, runs the Order of Peace Poets, Bards and Druids and is Peace Officer to the British Council of Druid Orders)
+(Hon) PGCE PhD. has taught peace studies, history and philosophy for many years, is head of Philosophy and Religious Studies at a busy secondary school, has worked for the Universities of London and Oxford, ran 30 seminars on peace and ethics in Parliament, has travelled and taught in some 33 countries worldwide, directs the International Institute of Peace Studies and Global Philosophy from a base in France, runs the Order of Peace Poets, Bards and Druids and is Convenor of the European Council of Druids).

 It is worth remembering that Plato and Aristotle, for instance, both of whom accepted in principle the wisdom within Ancient Greek Paganism, nevertheless would not have called themselves “pagan” simply because the term did not as yet exist.
 They simply were people of Thriskia, Sophia, and the Mysteries.
 So too some people on a modern mystical or esoteric path may find it difficult to resonate with the term pagan, yet on deeper study and reflection may realise that the source of many of their spiritual aspirations can most comprehensively be so designated, along with the term Primal Religions.